Topf-Lab/XLM-Tools/README.md

 Scoring for Crosslinks is performed using MNXL and Monolinks are scored by MoDS.
 If both crosslinks and monolinks are being scored the combination score XLMO is calculated.

-Information on these scores can be found in [publication citation here].
+Information on these scores can be found in Sinnott et al., Combining Information from Crosslinks and Monolinks in the Modeling of Protein Structures, Sturcture (2020), https://doi.org/10/1016/j.str.2020.05.012.

 ## Getting Started